bbenchoff/bbenchoff.github.io/index.md

 I design strange things in hardware and software.
 Highlights include:

+- A <a href="https://bbenchoff.github.io/pages/HHLinux.html">handheld Linux device</a>.
+Think of it as a 'Swiss Army Device', designed to _hack anything_.
+Also it plays Doom.

 - The time <a href="https://bbenchoff.github.io/pages/MrRobot.html">I built a blockchain of Tide pods</a>
 	- This was part of the <a href="https://github.com/bbenchoff/MrRobotBadge">indie DEFCON badge I made</a>
 - Reverse engineering <a href="https://bbenchoff.github.io/pages/atapi.html">20-year-old consumer electronics